Advertiser Disclosure

 You can also earn 5x points on Lyft purchases through March 31, 2025.

 One of the exceptional benefits of this card worth pointing out is its cell phone insurance.
-If you charge your (and your employees’) cell phone bills to this card, you and your employees are eligible for coverage if you break or damage your cell phone or if it’s stolen.
+If you charge your cell phone bills to this card, you are eligible for coverage if you break or damage your cell phone or if it’s stolen.
+The same goes for employees’ and the cell phones they pay bills for with this card.
+This insurance covers $1,000 per claim with a $100 deductible and a maximum of 3 claims per 12-month period, meaning up to $2,700 in value every year.

-The benefits don’t end there because you get access to superb travel protections (similar to the Chase Sapphire Preferred card), including trip interruption and cancellation insurance, trip delay insurance, baggage insurance, baggage delay protection, travel accident insurance, and primary rental car coverage when renting for business.
+The benefits don’t end there, because you get access to superb travel protections (similar to the Chase Sapphire Preferred card), including trip interruption and cancellation insurance, trip delay insurance, baggage insurance, baggage delay protection, travel accident insurance, and primary rental car coverage when renting for business.

 There are no foreign transaction fees, and this card affords you purchase protection, extended warranty protection, zero liability, fraud protection, and more.